katomaran-videoanalytics/Face_Recognition-Phase_Two/phase-two/readme.txt

 * extract  the features of the images using the pretrained model.
 * saves the features as embedding.
 * embedding are used for training the svm classifier.
-* saves the trained classifier in pikle format.
+* saves the trained classifier in pickle format.

 input <- aligned images
 output -> classifier